-If the transmission line is wholly within federal lands, or has a federal nexus, then the responsible federal agencyLead Agency must prepare an environmental review efdocument for the project as outlined by the National Environmental Policy Act (NEPA).
-The federal agency with the greatest affected lands or jurisdiction would become the lead agency.
-If a project crosses botha combination of local, state and federal lands in California, then a joint CEQA/NEPA document is usually prepared.
-The agency which has the greatest impacts to its jurisdiction (most often the greater lineal distance on their lands or area of jurisdiction) would serve as lead agency in thefor the CEQA portion and the primary Federal Agency will be responsible for the NEPA element for preparation of the environmental document.
-However, there are instances where an
+If the transmission line is wholly within federal lands, or has a federal nexus, then the federal Lead Agency must prepare an environmental review document for the project as outlined by the National Environmental Policy Act (NEPA).
+If a project crosses a combination of local, state and federal lands in California, then a joint CEQA/NEPA document is usually prepared.
+The agency which has the greatest impacts to its jurisdiction (most often the greater lineal distance on their lands or area of jurisdiction) would serve as lead agency for the CEQA portion and the primary Federal Agency will be responsible for the NEPA element for preparation of the environmental document.

-If a State agency, such as the California Public Utilities Commission (CPUC) might take), takes the lead in a CEQA equivalency process over a federalthe local agency, such as the BureauCounty of Land Management (BLM) becauseImperial, then the NEPA review will still lie with Federal Agency with land use control.
+If a State agency, such as the California Public Utilities Commission (CPUC), takes the lead in a CEQA equivalency process over the local agency, such as the County of Imperial, then the NEPA review will still lie with Federal Agency with land use control.
 This scenario would likely occur when an investor-owned utility (over which the CPUC has exclusive regulatory authority in California to permit and site electrical utility lines) is the project proponent and the State of California has greater overall regulatory interest.
-The agencies with regulatory and environmental oversight are outlined bolow: